puppetlabs/puppetlabs-websphere_application_server/README.md

 ### Creating a websphere_application_server instance

 The word "instance" used throughout this module basically refers to a complete installation of WebSphere Application Server.
 Ideally, you'd just have a single instance of WebSphere on a given system.
 This module, however, does offer the flexibility to have multiple installations.
-This is useful for cases where you want two different major versions available (e.g. WAS 7 and WAS 8).
+This is useful for cases where you want two different major versions available (for example, WAS 7 and WAS 8).

 To install WebSphere using an installation zip: